wodenx/Bodiless-JS/packages/fclasses/README.md

 However, there are a few key differences:

-- Metadata (static properties) attached to a component ar prpagated through the chain of HOC's.
+- Metadata (static properties) attached to a component are prppagated through the chain of HOC's.
-- If you are using Typescript, the type of the parameters is constrained to be an HOC, except...
+- If you are using Typescript, the type of the parameters is constrained to be an HOC (or an object specifying metadata, see below).
 - There is an optional overload to accept a "TokenMeta" object which consists of metadata which should be attached to the token.
 - We intruduce a special kind of Token known as a "Filter".
 See more